-Another aspect to consider in fulfillment is that subscription order fulfillment is often not a single-point event but a series of multiple events distributed according to the terms of the subscription (e.g., monthly delivery of a certain quantity of consumables).
+Another aspect to consider in fulfillment is that subscription order fulfillment is often not a single-point event but a series of multiple events distributed according to the subscription terms (e.g., monthly delivery of a certain quantity of consumables).
 On the one hand, this makes demand management more predictable for the brand.
 On the other hand, multiple deliveries over a long period of time provide more opportunities for things to go wrong on the supply side.
 Visibility and control over the supply and logistics network can mitigate this risk to ensure continued customer loyalty.

 Subscription for digital goods

 Companies selling digital products will still need to ensure a smooth sales process and high product quality, but in terms of fulfillment during the subscription lifetime and meeting expectations, it all boils down to service.
 Customers expect upgrades, updates, and fixes during their subscription term.
 They expect fast and effective support when something goes wrong.
-For more complex solutions, some that perhaps demand a higher investment, customers also expect to have a say into the product’s future development.
+For more complex solutions, some that perhaps demand a higher investment, customers also expect to have a say in the product’s future development.

 Ongoing access to product knowledge and resources

-Service, support, and product enhancement is where partners can have a substantial role to play, driving retention, upsell and cross-sell.
-Partners can deploy the solution, offer first-line support, and can develop add-ons, extensions, and customizations that address customer needs and generate attractive business for the partner and the brand.
+Service, support, and product enhancement are where partners can have a substantial role to play, driving retention, upsell and cross-sell.
+Partners can deploy the solution, offer first-line support, and develop add-ons, extensions, and customizations that address customer needs and generate attractive business for the partner and the brand.
 But to do so, they need access to knowledge and resources from the brand and a collaborative environment where they can keep up to date with the latest product updates.

 Impact on Incentives

 Many types of channel rewards and incentives will work irrespective of whether the brand and its partners sell subscriptions.
-Some incentives, though will require a new mindset.
+Some incentives, though, will require a new mindset.
 Perhaps the biggest impact of introducing a subscription model is how to manage performance-based incentives for partners.
 With a direct sale, the partner’s contribution to revenue is usually immediate, clear, and irrevocable.
 In comparison, with a subscription, there are four key differences: